-December 17, 2010
+December 9, 2011

-SCHEDULE OF FINDINGS
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS

-Section I - Summary of Auditor's Results
+Section I - Summary of Auditor's Resul --

-Financial Statements

-Type of auditor's report issued: Unqualified

-Internal control over financial reporting:

-Material weakness(es) identified?
-Yes X No

-Significant deficiencies identified that are not considered to be material weakness(es)?
-X Yes None reported

-Noncompliance material to financial statements noted?
-Yes X No

-Federal Awards

-Internal control over major programs:

-Material weakness(es) identified?
-Yes X No

-Significant deficiencies identified that are not considered to be material weakness(es)?
-Yes X None reported

-Type of auditor's report issued on compliance for major prograr ms: Unqualified

-Any audit findings disclosed that are required to be reported in accordance with Section 510(a) of Circular A-133?
-YesX No

-Identification of major programs:

-CFDA Number(s) Name of Federal Program or Cluster

-10.913 14.218, 14.253 66.468 Farm and Ranch Lands Protection Program Community Development Block Grant Cluster Drinking Water State Revolving Funds

-Dollar threshold used to distinguish between Type A and Type B programs: \$ 300,000

-Auditee qualified as low-risk auditee?
-Yes X No
+Financial State ements Type of auditor' s report issued: Unqualif ied Internal control over financial reporting: Material weakness(es) identified?
+Yes No Significant deficiencies identified that are not considered to be material weakness(es)? t X Yes None reported Noncompliance material to financial statements noted?
+Yes No Federal Award s Internal control over major programs: Material weakness(es) identified?
+Yes X No Significant deficiencies identified that are not considered to be material weakness(es)? t Yes X None reported Type of auditor's report issued on compliance for major programs: Unqualified gs disclosed that are required to be reported i h Section 510(a) of Circular A-133? n Yes No Identification of major programs: CFDA Number(s) Na me of Fe deral Pr ogram or Cluster 16.804 81.128 14.218, 14.253 66.468 ARRA - Justice Assistance Grant Transportation Technologies Community Development Block Grant Cluster ARRA - Drinking Water State Revolving Funds Dollar threshold Type B prograr used to distinguish between Type A and ns: \$ 301,15 54 Auditee qualifie d as low-risk auditee?
+Yes No

-Section II - Financial State ement Findings
+Section II - Financial Statement Findings

-2010-1 USE OF CITY PURCHASING CARDS
+2011-1 USE OF CITY PURCHASING CARDS

-Condition: During our analysis of internal controls over the purchasing card process we noted that the City does not appear to be in compliance with established administrative policy and financial management procedures or applicable laws of the State of Michigan.
-It was specifically noted that five of the twenty transactions sampled contained no purchasing card statement listing the details of the transactions that occurred during the month.
+Condition: During our analysis of internal controls over the purchasing card process we noted that five of the twenty transactions sampled contained no purchasing card statement listing details of transactions that occurred during the month.
 The receipts detailing the purchases and the appropriate business purpose pertaining to these statements were also missing.
-Credit card payments are made by the City on a monthly basis so the City had paid for these transactions without ever reviewing the statement or any supporting receipt to authorize the purchase and determine that there was a business purpose for the transaction.
+Eight of the twenty sampled lacked approval of the purchase.
+Credit card payments are made by the City on a monthly basis so the City paid for these transactions without reviewing the statement or any supporting receipts to authorize the purchase and determine that there was a valid business purpose for the transaction.

-SCHEDULE OF FINDINGS - CONTINUED
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS - CONTINUED